 Living in a smaller apartment can help you further the cause.
-You will use less lighting, heating, air conditioning, electricity, heat and should have less garbage.
+You will use less lighting, heating, air conditioning, electricity, and heat and should have less garbage.
 So not only can you help your wallet, but you can help the world, too.

 Small thoughts, a big payoffSmall thoughts, a big payoff

 Thinking small in real estate is not only a practical necessity for many New Yorkers; it also may provide financial and other benefits.
 These include a cozy setting and a lower monthly obligation.
-According to a survey conducted a few years ago, the city’s residents spent about 65% of their income on rent.
-So while others may brag about the size of their apartment, you can laugh all the way to the bank.
+According to a survey conducted a few years ago, residents spent about 65% of their income on rent.
+So while others may brag about the size of their apartment, you can laugh at the bank.